-CO 1 Identify the different sources and types of solid waste by the properties of municipal solid waste for segregation and collection of waste.
-Apply CO 2 Illustrate the classification, preliminary design considerations of landfill and methods of landfill disposal of solid to control greenhouse gases.
-Understand CO 3 Understand the Composition, characteristics of leachate to control the emission of gases by monitoring the movement of landfill leachate.
-Understand CO 4 Outline the Biochemical conversion of biomass for energy generation by anaerobic digestion of solid waste.
-Understand CO 5 Apply the knowledge in planning and operations of waste to Energy plants by following legal legislation related to solid waste management.
-Apply CO 6 Illustrate the thermo-chemical conversion of Biogas by using Gasification process for energy generation.
-Understand
+- CO 1 Identify the different sources and types of solid waste by the properties of municipal solid waste for segregation and collection of waste. - CO 2 Illustrate the classification, preliminary design considerations of landfill and methods of landfill disposal of solid to control greenhouse gases. - CO 3 Understand the Composition, characteristics of leachate to control the emission of gases by monitoring the movement of landfill leachate. - CO 4 Outline the Biochemical conversion of biomass for energy generation by anaerobic digestion of solid waste. - CO 5 Apply the knowledge in planning and operations of waste to Energy plants by following legal legislation related to solid waste management.

 IV.
-SYLLABUS
+COURSE CONTENT

-MODULE -I: WASTE SOURCES & CHARACTERIZATION (09)
+MODULE -I: Waste Sources & Characterization (10)